Niopek-Lab/POGO_PANCE/README.md

 Each dataset includes a `config.json` file specifying parameters such as reference sequences, barcodes, and primer sequences.
 An example is included at `analysis_pipeline/Illumina/example_config.json`.

-- Raw and processed data (including alignments) are located in the Zenodo repository at [insert link here]
+- Raw and processed data (including alignments) are located in the [Zenodo repository](https://doi.org/10.5281/zenodo.15650047)
 - Analysis results (e.g. mutation enrichment, spectra, plots) are saved in `/final_output/Illumina/{experiment}`

 **Naming conventions:**